-The electricity produced by the Mariveles Project is exported through a newly-built high voltage transmission line owned and operated by the NGCP.
+The electricity produced by the Mariveles Project is exported through a 230kV high voltage transmission line owned and operated by NGCP.

-Substantially all of the capacity of the Mariveles Project is contracted under a long term power purchase agreements with highly-rated distribution utilities and Contestable Customers.
+Substantially all of the capacity of the Mariveles Project is contracted under long term power purchase agreements with highly-rated distribution utilities and Contestable Customers, through its designated RES.